nardiyansah/nardiyansah/README.md

 ### Hi there 👋

 - 👋 Hi, I’m Nardiyansah
-- 👀 I’m interested in programmin mostly in artificial intelligence and software development.
+- 👀 I’m interested in computer science mostly in artificial intelligence and software development.
 - 🌱 I’m currently learning in Institut Teknologi Sumatera
 - 👯 I’m looking to collaborate on something that give impact in society (let's make a better world)
 - 📫 How to reach me: ...